 What is your top body confidence tip?
 Don’t compare yourself to others.
 Ever.

 What will your autobiography be called?
 ‘Rising of the Black Sheep’.
 Just like my solo show.

 If you could be a model for any brand, which brand would it be and why?
 That’s really hard to say.
 Probably a black-owned brand or any brand that really has a mission to portray diversity and change the landscape of the media long term.

 What advice would you give to anyone thinking about booking a boudoir session of their own?
 Do it!
 It’s a great experience and a great act of self-love.

 Favourite burlesque festival/show to perform at?
 Jeezy’s Juke Joint (Chicago), Burlesque Hall Of Fame (Las Vegas), Duane Park (New York) and Stockholm Burlesque Festival (Sweden)

 Most inspirational/memorable performer you’ve seen?
 Guillermo Gomez Pena, Perle Noire & Jeez Loueez

 What exciting project are you working on right now?
 My first solo show ‘Rising of the Black Sheep’ is coming out this year.
-I’ve been working on the project for 2 years now and it’s narrative is racism.
+I’ve been working on the project for 2 years now and its narrative is racism.
 I have looked into different ways on how to translate this heavy subject onto the stage and make a piece that’s entertaining with the serious undertone of real valid feelings and telling my own story.
 I think I found a good balance.
 This show is made for everyone but I need to highlight that it is not an educational piece.
 I don’t want people expecting me to explain the world.
 We have Google.
 I see myself more like transformational spokesperson who calls for greater change by tapping into peoples hearts.
-I am currently building a recoding studio in my house.
+I am currently building a recording studio in my house.
 The War In Progress version of the show is coming to Zoom in July.
-You can support MisSa Blue and ‘Rising of the Black Sheep’ by donating here.